GitHub-Insight-ANZ-Lab/copilot-lab-mcp-server/README.md

 - Handles user interactions and coordinates requests/responses

 **👤 Clients**
+- Protocol clients that exist within or are used by the host application
-- The bridge between the host application and MCP servers
+- Act as the bridge between the host and MCP servers
+- Maintain a 1:1 connection with each MCP server
-- Translates requests from the host into MCP protocol messages
+- Translate requests from the host into MCP protocol messages
-- Manages the communication channel (like stdio, HTTP, or WebSocket)
+- Manage the communication channel (like stdio, HTTP, or WebSocket)
 - Examples: Built-in MCP clients in applications like Claude Desktop or VS Code

 **🔧 Servers**